 We use the entire teaching staff and parts of our classified staff to complete our different committees to discuss and assess the needs of our students.
 The following committees are constantly involved in this ongoing process: MTSS/Discipline Committee, SSC Committee (ASB students, classified/certificated staff members, Title I Lead, Principal, and parents), and Leadership Team (we use department chairs or designees).
 We also use time in our PLCs to discuss and assess ongoing results during the year.
-We meet numerous times a month as a staff and with those specific groups mentioned (if need be).
-At this point (5/26/21) we have shared both our LCAP and SPSA goals (even as they change) on an ongoing basis with staff members and with our SSC team in November, January, February, March, and May.
-This information is also shared with parents at orientations.
+At this point (5/11/2022) we have shared both our LCAP and SPSA goals with staff members and with our SSC committee.
+This information is also shared with parents at orientation.